Cedar Point

 Cedar Point, Sandusky, Ohio.

-I’m not sure how the conversation started, but my sons and I thought back to all the amusement park that we had ever ridden.
+I’m not sure how the conversation started, but my sons and I thought back to all the amusement park rides that we had ever ridden.
 Of course, when you speak of amusement park rides, you also conjure up images of roller coasters.
 Tall, scary fast roller coasters.
-They wanted to know what was the scariest roller coaster I had ever been on.
+They wanted to know what the scariest roller coaster was that I had ever been on.
 I thought long and hard and finally recalled the Blue Streak at Cedar Point in Sandusky, Ohio.

 Way back in 1975, I went to Cedar Point with Jim Harmon because he had gone there with his family when they lived in Indiana.
 He told me about what a great amusement park it was.
-And, it was within driving distance from Chicago.
+And it was within driving distance from Chicago.
 We really enjoyed all the rides (I was much, much younger then).
 However, I only remembered one ride: The Blue Streak.
 It was the most wicked roller coaster I had ever ridden.
 Jim warned me in advance of the big drop at the beginning, but even with advance warning, I wasn’t prepared for what I was about to experience.
 Back then, the only safety feature was a bar that we pulled back over our laps.
-So, when we went down that first drop, I actually felt myself floating off the seat and I clung to the safety bar for dear life!
-Then there were a whole series of little dips that actually caused me to be airborne many times during the rest of the ride.
-From then on I compared all roller coasters to the Blue Streak, which had become my gold standard.
+So, when we went down that first drop, I felt myself floating off the seat and I clung to the safety bar for dear life!
+Then there was a whole series of little dips that caused me to be airborne many times during the rest of the ride.
+From then on, I compared all roller coasters to the Blue Streak, which had become my gold standard.

 Check out some of the roller coaster world records at Wikipedia: